System Design Space

 • Access is random, but reads within one row are usually faster because of the row buffer.

-• Memory requires periodic refresh, which introduces background latency.
+• Memory requires periodic refresh, so part of the time is spent on background work.

-How persistent storage works
+How storage works

 • Performance depends on I/O queues, concurrency, and block size.